wombleton/gitlaw-nz/acts/F/Family Dispute Resolution Act 2013.md

 *   (1) The Secretary may, by notice in the _Gazette_, approve an organisation (whether incorporated or unincorporated) as an approved dispute resolution organisation.

-    (2) In deciding whether to approve an organisation under subsection (1), the Secretary must apply any criteria prescribed by regulations made under [section 15(a)][19].
+    (2) In deciding whether to approve an organisation under subsection (1), the Secretary must apply any criteria prescribed by regulations made under [section 15(a)][20].

-    (3) An approval under subsection (1) may be made on any terms and conditions prescribed by regulations made under [section 15(b)][19] that the Secretary thinks fit.
+    (3) An approval under subsection (1) may be made on any terms and conditions prescribed by regulations made under [section 15(b)][20] that the Secretary thinks fit.

 ##### 7 Suspension or cancellation of approval of dispute resolution organisations

-*   (1) The Secretary may, by notice in the _Gazette_, suspend or cancel the approval of an organisation as an approved dispute resolution organisation on any ground prescribed by regulations made under [section 15(c)][19].
+*   (1) The Secretary may, by notice in the _Gazette_, suspend or cancel the approval of an organisation as an approved dispute resolution organisation on any ground prescribed by regulations made under [section 15(c)][20].

     (2) If under subsection (1) the Secretary suspends the approval of an organisation, the organisation is not an approved dispute resolution organisation during the period for which the approval is suspended.

 ##### 8 Effect of suspension or cancellation on FDR providers appointed by dispute resolution organisation

-*   (1) If the approval of an organisation as an approved dispute resolution organisation is suspended under [section 7][8] for any period (the _suspension period_),---
+*   (1) If the approval of an organisation as an approved dispute resolution organisation is suspended under [section 7][9] for any period (the _suspension period_),---

-    *   (a) every appointment of an FDR provider made by the organisation under [section 9(1)][11] continues during the suspension period; and
+    *   (a) every appointment of an FDR provider made by the organisation under [section 9(1)][12] continues during the suspension period; and

     *   (b) all terms or conditions of an appointment continue to apply in respect of that appointment.

-    (2) If the approval of an organisation as an approved dispute resolution organisation is cancelled under section 7,---
+    (2) If the approval of an organisation as an approved dispute resolution organisation is cancelled under [section 7][9],---

-    *   (a) every appointment of an FDR provider made by the organisation under [section 9(1)][11] continues for a period of 6 months from the date of cancellation of the organisation's approval; and
+    *   (a) every appointment of an FDR provider made by the organisation under [section 9(1)][12] continues for a period of 6 months from the date of cancellation of the organisation's approval; and

     *   (b) the Secretary may---